Close

 A new design for the fan header board was made to use the same 4-pin headers as on the motherboard, simplifying the wire harness from the motherboard to this PCB.

 A new method of mounting the fan was experimented with.
-Four posts were added that the fan slides over, and in using a custom-made soldering iron tip, the ends of the posts are "mushroomed" over to prevent it from coming off.
-The fan was also changed to a more inexpensiveoff-the-shelf part.
+Four posts were added that the fan slides over, with the intent of using a custom-made soldering iron tip to "mushroom" the ends over and keep the fan in place.
+The fan was also changed to a less expensive off-the-shelf part.

 Threaded brass inserts were added for the four socket-head cap screws that hold the case together.
 Another custom-made soldering iron tip was machined in order to install these brass inserts in the tight space.